AnimNyan/UEShaderScript/README.md

 "ADD SHADER MAP TO ALL MATERIALS ON SELECTED MESHES (ALL MATERIALS)"

 ### Loading a Preset for one selected material

-Most of the time we don't want to use this, this is just in case we have one or two materials which should have a different shader map preset.
+Most of the time we don't want to use this, because it only adds a preset to one selected material.
+This is just in case we have one material which should have a different shader map preset.
 So to load a single preset for one material we want to look at the box labelled "ADD SHADER MAP TO SELECTED MATERIAL (ONE MATERIAL)"
 1.

 ### Advanced Options Loading Preset Shader Maps

 ### Saving Preset Shader Maps
 ### Rules when Saving presets
-1. The "X Node Name" refere
+1. The "X Node Name" input box refers to an image texture node on your current node tree.
+You can think of the "X Node Name" marking an image texture node that we wish to dynamically load with an image texture.